-The summative assessment for Course Unit 2 and the course as a whole was the final report: "Unit 2: Using High Resolution Topography to Address Societal Problems" and presented their final projects in Day 11.
-Methods Comparison Report and presentations in the last two days of the course.
-Students picked from a variety of options including: improving methods from Unit 1 (SfM and TLS methods), adding new elements to Unit 1, choosing an additional exploration with the datasets collected on the optional field day, or using a different dataset such as airborne LiDAR.
-One student downloaded airborne LiDAR for the Cache la Poudre River and compared SfM, TLS, and airborne LiDAR for the same area!
-The final report allowed students to learn from their previous report and Unit 1 performance and practice the NAGT outcome to "Communicate clearly using written, verbal, and/or visual media (e.g., maps, cross sections, reports) with discipline specific terminology appropriate to your audience" as well as "Work effectively independently and collaboratively (e.g., commitment, reliability, leadership, open for advice, channels of communication, supportive, inclusive)."
-Students were evaluated both on their execution of scientific report writing as well as the scientific method and hypothesis testing. lidar.
+- The summative assessment for Course Unit 2 and the course as a whole was the final Methods Comparison Report and presentations in the last two days of the course.
+Students picked from a variety of options including: improving methods from Unit 1 (SfM and TLS methods), adding new elements to Unit 1, choosing an additional exploration with the datasets collected on the optional field day, or using a different dataset such as airborne lidar.
 As the course summative assessment the report pulled together student learning on all five course outcomes.
-The presentation (Day 11) additionally gave students practice in oral presentation of scientific findings.
+The presentation (Day 11) additionally gave students practice in oral presentation of scientific findings. - 5 Results

-5 Results